Being hit by a car is one of the scariest things for a pup and their owner.

 Luckily, you read this article that outlines exactly what you two are in for in the critical hours after your dog was hit by a car.

 Can Dogs Survive Getting Hit by A Car?

 As scary as it is, most dogs survive being hit by a car.

-According to this study, the overall fatality rate of dogs hit by a car is 12.5%.
+According to a study by the NIH, the overall fatality rate of dogs hit by a car is 12.5%.
 However, the road to recovery isn’t easy.
 The same survey found that 70% of dogs hit by a car had physical damage that required medical attention.
 The other 30% showed clear signs of trauma and no bodily injury.
 But a few days of rest, and a couple scoops of peanut butter, helped the courageous pooches forget all about it.

 But here is what you should worry about.
 Most dogs that are injured by a car break a bone – usually their pelvis.
 And more worrisome but less likely is internal damage.
 27% of dogs injured by cars sustain soft organ damage.

 So yes, dogs usually survive being hit by a car, but they should be taken to an emergency veterinarian hospital immediately to get checked out.

 How to Get Your Dog to The Vet After Being Hit by A Car?

 The moments after your dog is hit by a car, quickly assess the situation, and act accordingly.
 First, try to determine the extent of the damage.
 A dog that was just hit usually goes into shock, so be careful around their mouth.
 They may lash out if they feel scared or threatened.